 The Safe Drinking Water Act regulations allow monitoring waivers to reduce or eliminate the monitoring requirements for asbestos and synthetic organic compounds (SOCs).
-Our system received monitoring waivers for synthetic organic compounds and asbestos granted by the State based on a determination of unlikely vulnerability to such contaminants.
+Our system received monitoring waivers for asbestos and SOCs granted by the State based on a determination of unlikely vulnerability to such contaminants.